starkfell/100DaysOfIaC/articles/day.57.postgres.db.md

 - Stores the connection endpoint in Azure KeyVault
 - Retrieves and stores the Postgres user and password in Azure KeyVault

-You'll see a a couple of properties that remain hard-coded, as that was fine in my environment.
-Now, you have a rich sample that gives you a running start, and you can parameterize even further.

 ## SAMPLE SCRIPT

 The script, and command line syntax are shown here, well-commented so you know what's happening at every stage.
 The full script is shown below, as well as in the [day57](../resources/day57) folder in the resources in this Git repository.